entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles et al. (2015), Character 229; Choo et al. (2017), Character 320; King et al. (2017), Character 476; Castiello (2018), Character 465; Zhu Y. et al. (2022), Character 653.

-> This is admittedly a compound character.
+> Giles et al. (2015): "This is admittedly a compound character.
 This owes to the problems of rendering ratio-scale continuous characters as a discrete character.
 Our conceptualisation of this character is intended to capture the distinctively broad or ribbon-shaped second dorsal fins that are differentiated from any of the other median fins, and the generalized triangular shape of many gnathostomes and their relatives.
 In taxa possessing only a single dorsal fin, we have scored taxa where we think the observed fin is equivalent to a posterior dorsal fin.
 This is based on the postition of the posterior dorsal fin behind or at the level of the posterior limit of the posterior wall of the body cavity (as indicated by the position of the pelvic girdle and/or anal fin, or evidence of the body cavity present as an infill).
-We have reinterpreted the vertebral column of *Cowralepis*, arguing that Ritchie\'s (2005) reconstruction inverts the dorsoventral orientation.
-Ritchie\'s sub-haemal spines are here interpreted as dorsal or caudal fin radials.
+We have reinterpreted the vertebral column of *Cowralepis*, arguing that Ritchie's (2005) reconstruction inverts the dorsoventral orientation.
+Ritchie's sub-haemal spines are here interpreted as dorsal or caudal fin radials.
 This is evidenced by the fact that the series bearing these epi-spinal elements continues under the dermal shoulder armour, while the opposing series terminates at the level of the pelvic fins (based on AMF9764, Ritchie, 2005, fig. 16 A, B).
 This also better explains the direction of the gentle sigmoid bend seen in several specimens (Ritchie, 2005, figs.16B, 17A, C).
 In photographs of specimen AMF103767 (Ritchie, 2005, fig. 1A-D, the orientation of the collapsed vertebral column can be observed.
-In the specimen showing the dorsal surface, the chordal surface the series lacking the accessory elements is observed, suggesting this was their ventral surface rather than dorsal.
-(Giles et al., 2015)
+In the specimen showing the dorsal surface, the chordal surface the series lacking the accessory elements is observed, suggesting this was their ventral surface rather than dorsal."

 654. Basal plate in dorsal fin: (0) absent; (1) present.